 Summary

 The prone I raise is performed lying face down on the floor with both arms extended straight overhead, forming the shape of a letter I from feet to fingertips.
 You lift both arms off the mat by squeezing the lower trapezius and upper back, hold briefly, then lower with control.
-It primarily trains the lower and middle trapezius, with secondary work from the rear deltoids and rhomboids.
-A 2007 study in the American Journal of Sports Medicine found overhead arm elevation exercises in the prone position to be among the most effective for selectively activating the lower traps (Cools et al., 2007).
+It primarily trains the lower and middle trapezius, with secondary work from the rear deltoids, rhomboids, and serratus anterior.
+A 2007 study in the American Journal of Sports Medicine identified prone arm-elevation exercises as among the most effective for selectively activating the lower trapezius with low upper-trap interference (Cools et al., 2007).
+Scale from short partial-range lifts as a beginner to weighted prone I raises or extended isometric holds for advanced lifters.

-Almost every exercise that involves raising the arms is done standing up — which means the lower trapezius barely participates.
-Lie face down, extend your arms overhead, and suddenly the physics change entirely.
+Almost every exercise that involves raising the arms is done standing up, which means the lower trapezius barely participates.
+Lie face down, extend your arms overhead, and the physics change entirely.
 Gravity now pulls directly against the lift.
 The lower traps can't hide.
-That is why physical therapists prescribe prone raises, and why they are standard in shoulder rehab and prehab programs worldwide.
+That's why physical therapists prescribe prone raises, and why they're standard in shoulder rehab and prehab programs worldwide.

 Step-by-Step: How to Do a Prone I Raise

 2. Set your position.
 Lightly brace your core and squeeze your glutes to protect your lower back.
-Rest your forehead on the mat or keep your gaze at the floor — do not crane your neck.
+Rest your forehead on the mat or keep your gaze at the floor.
+Don't crane your neck.
 Shoulders stay relaxed and away from your ears.

 4. Squeeze at the top.
 At the top of the movement, actively pull your shoulder blades down and together.
 Hold for 1 to 2 seconds and feel the tension between and below the shoulder blades.

 5. Lower with control.
 Take 2 to 3 seconds to bring your arms back to the mat.
-Touch down gently — do not drop them.
+Touch down gently.
+Don't drop them.
 Repeat without fully resting the arms between reps.

 Common Mistakes (And How to Fix Them)